How To Play Texas Hold'em Poker 2024

 The action in this betting round (and the following ones) begins with the first active player to the left of the button.

 Along with the options to bet, call, fold, or raise, a player can now 'check' if no betting action has occurred previously.
 A check merely signifies that the action is passed on to the next player in the hand.
-Again, betting continues until the last bet or raise is called (which ends the action).
+Betting continues until the last bet or raise is called (which ends the action).

 It is also possible that every player chooses not to be present and checks around the table, effectively ending the betting round.